Body-builders: developing cyborg organs

 On one level this means incorporating some biological material into a largely man-made device.
 French firm Carmat, which is owned by aerospace and defence company EADS, has begun animal trials on one of the world’s most advanced designs for an artificial heart, which includes some biological elements.

-The two chambers inside the Carmat heart are each divided by a biomembrane that separates blood on side from hydraulic fluid on the other.
+The two chambers inside the Carmat heart are each divided by a biomembrane that separates blood on one side from hydraulic fluid on the other.
 Tiny motors controlled by an electronic sensor system pump the hydraulic fluid in and out of the chambers, in turn causing the membrane to pump the blood.

 To increase haemocompatiblity, the membrane is made from animal tissue that helps move the blood without damaging cells.
 Microporous biological and synthetic biomaterials also cover every other surface that comes in contact with the blood, in order to prevent material from sticking to them.
 If trials are successful, Carmat hopes its heart could achieve a lifespan of at least five years, and potentially up to the nine years of extra life reached by 50 per cent of transplant patients.